ftisiot/ftisiot-website/content/mysqljson/extract.md

 - mysql
 - json
 - extract
+- JSON_EXTRACT
 ---

-Mysql® offers three main ways to extract fields from a JSON document:
+MySQL® offers three ways to extract fields from a JSON object:

 * the `->` operator to extract the field as JSON
 * the `->>` operator to extract the field as text